cuplsensor/cuplcodec/docs/specification/features.rst

    By using a circular buffer, these writes are distributed across many blocks.
 This is a form of `Wear levelling <https://en.wikipedia.org/wiki/Wear_leveling>`.

-.. feat:: The encoder reads and writes a maximum of two circular buffer blocks at a time.
+.. feat:: The encoder writes two circular buffer blocks at a time.
    :id: CODEC_FEAT_16
    :status: complete
    :links: CODEC_SPEC_4, CODEC_SPEC_2, CODEC_SPEC_8